 Don’t you want to figure this out now?
 Don’t you want to be ready?

 For 3 of the weeks you’ll send in a self-tape and watch together in our Zoom class.
 1 week you’ll do it LIVE.
 This is the perfect platform for your work together.
-Each week you’ll get real-world input from Risa, and address all of the self-tape challenges and pitfalls, along with learning ways in which to free your work and show up fully on-camera.
-The material you work on will be a variety of scenes chosen by you and/or Risa/Sydney.
+Each week you’ll get real-world input, and address all of the self-tape challenges and pitfalls, along with learning ways in which to free your work and show up fully on-camera.
+The material you work on will be a variety of scenes chosen by you and/or your teachers.
 You’ll be expected to self-tape directly for class at least 3 of the 4 classes.

 This class is not an audition or employment opportunity and there is no suggestion or guarantee of an audition or employment as a result of taking this class.